 - 3 tablespoons unsalted butter

-- 3-4 tablespoons fresh lemon juice (depending on your preference)
+- 3-4 tablespoons fresh lemon juice, to taste

 - 1/4 cup finely chopped parsley